-- The percentage of patients with diabetes, on the register, with a record of a foot examination and risk classification in the last 12 months was 78% which was 1% lower than the CCG average and 10% lower than the national average. - The percentage of patients with hypertension having regular blood pressure tests was 81%, which was 3% lower than the CCG average and 2% lower than the national average.
-However, the exception reporting at 3% was 1% was better than both CCG and national averages.
+- The percentage of patients with diabetes, on the register, with a record of a foot examination and risk classification in the last 12 months was 98% which was 9% higher than the CCG average and 10% higher than the national average. - The percentage of patients with hypertension having regular blood pressure tests was 91%, which was 6% higher than the CCG average and 8% higher than the national average.

-- The percentage of patients with coronary heart disease who have had influenza immunisation in the preceding 12 months was 97% which was the same as the CCG and national averages. - The percentage of patients with a stroke who were currently being treated with appropriate medicines to help prevent further stroke was 99% which was 2% above CCG average and 1% above national average.
-Exception reporting was 9% which was slightly higher than CCG and national averages.
+- The percentage of patients with coronary heart disease who have had influenza immunisation in the preceding 12 months was 99% which was 3% above the CCG and national averages. - The percentage of patients with peripheral arterial disease with a record in the preceding 12 months of aspirin or an alternative anti-platelet being taken was 93% which was the same as the CCG and national averages.